 8.0 Engineering and Work Practice Controls

-8.1 Engineering and work practice controls shall be used by departments to eliminate or minimize employee exposure.
+8.1 Engineering and work practice controls shall be used by schools or departments to eliminate or minimize employee exposure.
 Where occupational exposure remains after institution of these controls, personal protective equipment shall also be used.

 8.2 Engineering controls shall be examined and maintained or replaced on a regular schedule to ensure their effectiveness.